 - Safety inspection sticker: not required for most personal vehicles and trailers.

-- Inspection Program Replacement Fee: may still show on your renewal notice.
+- Inspection Program Replacement Fee: may still appear on your renewal notice.

 Products Worth Considering